 SEFBHN contracts with a variety of service providers throughout Circuit 15 and Circuit 19.
-Please access the SEFBHN consumers tab via our website at: https://sefbhn.org
+Please access the SEFBHN Provider Locator tab via our website at:

-Provider organizations can be searched based on location, it shows what services they offer and displays contact information.
+Provider organizations can be searched based on location and what services they provide.

 If you need more detailed information, please do not hesitate to contact our office at 561-203-2485.